About this chapter

 Learn the history of the pH scale, how to describe it and why it is used by scientists.
 Discover how to calculate the pH or of an acid or base solutions given either the hydroxide ion concentration or the hydronium ion concentration.
 Learn how to start with the pH and calculate the hydroxide and hydronium ion concentrations.

-Discover what a coordinated compound or coordinated complex is.
-Learn the structure of it, including ligands, coordination number and coordination sphere.
-Understand how bonding occurs in coordination compounds.
+Discover what a coordinated compound is.
+Understand how bonding occurs in coordinated compounds and some of the possible shapes coordinated compounds can be.
 Learn the uses in nature and industry for coordinated compounds.

 Learn what a precipitate is and predict when it will form in an aqueous chemical reaction, usually a double-replacement reaction.
 Learn what an ionic equation is, how it differs from a net ionic equation and how to write a net ionic equation.